netlify-labs/intercom-netlify-oauth/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zErvY08uNM0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+---

-<p>Let's get started with how to get setup with the repo and with Intercom.</p>
+Let's get started with how to get setup with the repo and with Intercom.

 ## How to install and setup